kumahq/kuma-website/docs/docs/1.1.1/policies/circuit-breaker.md

 - `requestVolume` - ignore data plane proxies with a number of requests less than `requestVolume`.
 Defaults to `50`.
 - `minimumHosts` - ignore counting the success rate for an Envoy cluster if the number of data plane proxies with required `requestVolume` is less than `minimumHosts`.
 Defaults to `5`.
 - `threshold` - eject the data plane proxy if its percentage of failures is greater than - or equal to - this value.
 Defaults to `85`.

+## Thresholds

+Alongside the detectors, CircuitBreaker allows configuring thresholds:

+- `maxConnections` - the maximum number of connections that Envoy will make to the upstream cluster.
+If not specified, the default is 1024.
+- `maxPendingRequests` - the maximum number of pending requests that Envoy will allow to the upstream cluster.
+If not specified, the default is 1024.
+- `maxRequests` - the maximum number of parallel requests that Envoy will make to the upstream cluster.
+If not specified, the default is 1024.
+- `maxRetries` - the maximum number of parallel retries that Envoy will allow to the upstream cluster.
+If not specified, the default is 3.